badlydrawnrob/python-playground/building-with-fast-api/README.md

     - `01` numbers cannot come first for module naming (`name_01` is ok)
 2. **`uvicorn` command [won't run](https://stackoverflow.com/a/69322150)**
     - Preface it with `uv run` (equivalent to `python -m`)
+    - Or, make sure you've `source .venv/bin/activate`d your environment
+    - Also take care with modules, folders, and names.[^2]
 3. **`uvicorn` doesn't [allow secure `https`](https://www.uvicorn.org/deployment/#running-with-https)** (by default)
 4. Using Thonny as an IDE
     - I can get the version of Python running but the other stuff is harder